 Dr. Jeffrey Dwoskin specializes in information security and networking and works as an expert testifier.
 Dr. Dwoskin leads engagements that help clients manage information security risk and resolve intellectual property matters, including litigation, regulatory matters, and proactive efforts.
 His work has covered topics such as information and physical security, computer architecture, mobile phones, embedded systems, Internet of Things devices, operating systems, network applications and protocols, and source code analysis.
 He has testified in court and at deposition in numerous matters, and has submitted expert reports, declarations, and affidavits on behalf of clients.

 Dr. Dwoskin has also given numerous presentations on security issues at conferences, including at IEEE GlobeCom and the ACM Conference on Computer and Communications Security.

-He joined Stroz Friedberg from Elysium Digital, a revered technology litigation consulting firm that was acquired by Stroz Friedberg in 2015.
-Prior to Elysium, he was the Co-Founder of Faradic Internet Services and also worked at numerous tech organizations, including VMware, Hewlett Packard Research Labs, Microsoft, and the Department of Defense Information Security Lab.
+He was the co-founder of Faradic Internet Services and also worked at numerous tech organizations, including VMware, Hewlett Packard Research Labs, Microsoft, and the Department of Defense Information Security Lab.